bitcoinjs/coinselect/README.md

 `require('coinselect/split')` | Split - splits the input values evenly between all `outputs`, any provided `output` with `.value` remains unchanged | -

-**Note:** Each algorithm will add a change output if the `input - output` value difference is over a dust threshold.
+**Note:** Each algorithm will add a change output if the `input - output - fee` value difference is over a dust threshold.
 This is calculated independently by `utils.finalize`, irrespective of the algorithm chosen, for the purposes of safety.

 **Pro-tip:** if you want to send-all inputs to an output address, `coinselect/split` with a partial output (`.address` defined, no `.value`) can be used to send-all, while leaving an appropriate amount for the `fee`.